 Basic Qualification Requirements

 The FMLA only applies to employers who have 50 or more employees.
-This exception does not apply with public agencies, which are covered under the FMLA regardless of the number of employees that work with them.
-Schools, whether they are public or private or if they are elementary or secondary, fall under this exception.
+This exception does not apply to public agencies, which are covered under the FMLA regardless of the number of employees that work with them.
+Schools, whether they are public or private or if they are elementary or secondary are treated as a public agency and fall under this exception.
 The FMLA also applies to employees who have been employed by the same employer for 12 months or more, and during the previous 12 months, worked a minimum of 1,000 hours.
 Assuming a 40-hour workweek, this means that the employee would have been working 25 weeks with the employer.
-If one of these requirements is not met, then the FMLA does not apply.

 There are four different situations where you can receive protection under the FMLA: